tairtahar/batchnorm/README.md

     b. models_handling.py - lower level than main.
 Here the selected model is recognized, compiled, trained and evaluated.
     c. lenet.py - where the network classes are defined.
 Here you can find the original network, and the variations that include the batch normalization.
-    d. utils.py - where the instruments for mainly loading and preprocessing the data.
+    d. utils.py - functions mainly for loading and preprocessing the data.
     e. visualizations.py - where the functions for plotting accuracy and loss graphs are.